-Peach Cobbler with Quinoa Flakes & Maple Syrup may be traditional, yet much healthier without sacrificing the yummy flavour.
+Peach Cobbler with Quinoa Flakes and Maple Syrup may be traditional, yet much healthier without sacrificing the yummy flavor.

 Deserts such as cobblers and crisps are the easiest to make and I have a few recipes on my blog.
 For example SPRING APPLE CRISP that you may like as well.
 Apples are just coming in season now and I will be making something new again.
 So stay tuned!

-Cobbler or crisp is also very easy to make gluten free, although you don’t have to.
+Cobbler or crisp is also very easy to make gluten-free, although you don’t have to.
 You can use whole grain spelt if you wish.
-In any case, I am a big fan of bran I discovered on Amazon Anita’s Organic Mill that offers a wide range of healthy flour section.
-Of course, I will be always fan of Bob’s Red Mill, so the choice is yours.
+In any case, I am a big fan of bran I discovered on Amazon Anita’s Organic Mill which offers a wide range of healthy flour selections.
+Of course, I will be always a fan of Bob’s Red Mill, so the choice is yours.

-By the way, how you made cobbler before?
+By the way, how you make cobbler before?
 If yes, I would love to hear about your experience.
 Do you bake it in a pan or skillet?
 This was my first time baking in this Cast Iron Skillet.
 I just wanted to try something different and it worked out very well.
-Since I have two sizes, the 6″ and 10″, I decided to make two Peach Cobblers.
-The smaller one for me and bigger one for my daughter and my grandsons.
+Since I have two sizes, 6″ and 10″, I decided to make two Peach Cobblers.
+The smaller one for me and the bigger one for my daughter and grandsons.

-Anyway, thank you so much for visiting and I really hope you like this recipe.
-And if you have any questions or suggestions, please let me know.
+Thank you so much for visiting and I really hope you like this recipe.
+If you have any questions or suggestions, please leave a comment, I would love to hear from you.
 I wish you a wonderful week!

 - 10"diam Iron Cast Skillet or baking pan in similar size